queryluke/masseffect-5e-pdf/parts/armor-sets.md

 ___
 - **Cost:** 47,825

-Any critical hit against you becomes a normal hit..
+Any critical hit against you becomes a normal hit.

 ___Set Bonus (2 of 4).___ Your Strength score is 19 while you wear this armor.
 There is no effect on you if your Strength is 19 or higher without it.